Accessing our online services with myGovID and RAM

 If you use desktop or locally hosted software, you'll need to create a machine credential using RAM.
 To start, the principal authority should set up a myGovID and link their ABN in RAM.
 They can then create a machine credential or authorise a machine credential administrator to do so.

-- How to accept an authorisation in RAM
+Watch – How to accept an authorisation in Relationship Authorisation Manager (RAM)

-- How to create new machine credentials in RAM
+Watch – How to create a machine credential in Relationship Authorisation Manager (RAM)

 Trademarks and attributions